buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Types/IfcMaterialSelect.md

     * _IfcMaterialProfileSetUsage_
 * _IfcMaterialList_

-> HISTORY&nbsp; New select in IFC1.0
+> HISTORY  New select in IFC1.0

 { .change-ifc2x4}
 > IFC4 CHANGE The select now includes two new abstract entities _IfcMaterialDefinition_ and _IfcMaterialUsageDefinition_ with upward compatibility.
 The use of _IfcMaterialList_ is deprecated from IFC4 onwards.